CMihai99/fyndro/Documentation/maintainer/ModifyingPatches.md

 Signed-off-by: Lucky K Maintainer <lucky@maintainer.example.org>
 ```

-This practice is particularly helpful if you maintain a stable branch
+This practice is particularly helpful if you maintain a stable
-and want at the same time to credit the author, track changes, merge the fix,
+branch and want at the same time to credit the author, track changes,
-and protect the submitter from complaints.
+merge the fix, and protect the submitter from complaints.

-Note: Under no circumstances can you change the author's identity (the From header),
+Under no circumstances can you change the author's identity
-as it is the one which appears in the changelog.
+(the From header), as it is the one which appears in the changelog.

 ## Back-porters